 Avner Ash is professor of mathematics at Boston College.
 Robert Gross is associate professor of mathematics at Boston College.
 They are the coauthors of Elliptic Tales: Curves, Counting, and Number Theory and Fearless Symmetry: Exposing the Hidden Patterns of Numbers (both Princeton).

-"[Summing It Up] offers a clear and beautiful progression from addition to modern number theory."--Antonio Cangiano, Math-Blog
+"Offers a clear and beautiful progression from addition to modern number theory."--Math-Blog

 "The authors did a remarkable job in making some aspects of modern number theory very accessible to readers with only a minimal knowledge of mathematics, say a student who had a first calculus course.
 However, also mathematicians who do not have number theory as their main focus will enjoy this book."--Adhemar Bultheel, European Mathematical Society